hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_gateway.html.markdown

 ---

-* `addon_json` - (Optional) A JSON object that contains the addon configurations of the Spring Cloud Gateway.

 * `api_metadata` - (Optional) A `api_metadata` block as defined below.

 * `application_performance_monitoring_types` - (Optional) Specifies a list of application performance monitoring types used in the Spring Cloud Gateway.
 The allowed values are `AppDynamics`, `ApplicationInsights`, `Dynatrace`, `ElasticAPM` and `NewRelic`.